scala/scala3/docs/docs/reference/extend/common-declarations.md

   def flatten: Instance = fromString(toStr)
 }
 ```
 Why does this work?
-The `fromString` method is abstract in `Text` so how to we find the correct implementation in `flatten`?
+The `fromString` method is abstract in `Text` so how do we find the correct implementation in `flatten`?
 Comparing with the `toStr` reference, that one is an instance method and therefore is expanded to `this.toStr`.
 But the same does not work for `fromString` because it is a `common` method, not an instance method.
 In fact, the application above is syntactic sugar for